itznotpk/itznotpk/README.md

-# Hi there, I'm Chin Pei Kang! 👋
+# Hi there, Pei Kang here! 👋

 ### ⚡ Electrical Engineer
 **From Circuit Boards to Dashboards.**